 It promises to give you your money’s worth – perhaps

-While it is not the coolest disposer out there, it will fit in perfectly with loners, newlyweds and simply those who don’t have an active kitchen with heavy food wastes.
+While it is not the coolest disposer out there, it will fit in perfectly with loners, newlyweds, and simply those who don’t have an active kitchen with heavy food waste.

 Kitchen Aid KCDB250G Review – What We Find Positive